DKFZ-ODCF/ACEseqWorkflow/installation/GRCh38_related_files/README_downloadReferences_GRCh38.md

 The mappability file (GRCh38_Mappability_Align_100mer.bedGraph.gz) is created using the `create_mappability.sh` bash script.

 The tools used have to be in the `tools` folder.
 The tools `gem-2-wig`, `gem-indexer`, `gem-mappability` are from the package *gem-tools* from the Vlaams Instituut voor Biotechnologie (VIB).
 Information about the tools can be found here: https://wiki.bits.vib.be/index.php/Create_a_mappability_track#Install_and_run_the_GEM_library_tools.
 The tools were downloaded from https://sourceforge.net/projects/gemlibrary/files/gem-library/Binary%20pre-release%202/.
-Corresponding paper should be this one: https://www.researchgate.net/publication/221776385_Fast_Computation_and_Applications_of_Genome_Mappability
+The corresponding paper should be this one: https://www.researchgate.net/publication/221776385_Fast_Computation_and_Applications_of_Genome_Mappability

 The two tools `wigToBigWig` and `BigWigToBedGraph` are downloaded from http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/